Is Overeating Anonymous Right for You? Pros and Cons Explained

 We need food to live!

-Both of these approaches are backed by science and they advocate less restriction around food.
+Both of these approaches are backed by science and advocate less food restriction.

-For example, principle three of Intuitive Eating recommends learning how to eat with unconditional permission.
+For example, principle three of Intuitive Eating recommends learning to eat with unconditional permission.

 I know this may sound crazy to someone who struggles with compulsive overeating, but perhaps abstinence sounds crazy to someone who embraces unconditional eating!

-Overall, the biggest philosophical difference I have with Overeating Anonymous is abstinence.
+Overall, the most significant philosophical difference I have with Overeating Anonymous is abstinence.
 It just doesn’t make sense to me!

 Other Overeating Anonymous Cons